-Erin Genia (Sisseton-Wahpeton Oyate/Odawa) is a multidisciplinary artist, educator and community organizer specializing in Indigenous arts and culture.
-Genia’s work in these areas is focused on amplifying the powerful presence of Indigeneity in the arts, sciences and public realm to invoke an evolution of thought and practice that is aligned with the cycles of the natural world and the potential of humanity.
+Erin Genia, Sisseton-Wahpeton Oyate/Odawa, (she/ her) is a multidisciplinary artist, educator and community organizer specializing in Indigenous arts and culture.
+Genia’s work in these areas is focused on amplifying the powerful presence of Indigenous peoples in the arts, sciences and public realm to invoke an evolution of thought and practice that is aligned with the cycles of the natural world and the potential of humanity.

 Erin has an M.S. in Art, Culture and Technology from MIT, an M.P.A. in Tribal Governance from the Evergreen State College and studied at Institute of American Indian Arts.
-She was awarded the 2019 MIT Solve Indigenous Communities Fellowship and the AAF/ Seebacher Prize for Fine Arts in 2018.
-She received her first public art commission for “Resilience: Anpa O Wicahnpi” from the City of Seattle Office of Arts and Culture, and is currently an artist-in-residence for the City of Boston.
+She was awarded the 2021 Traditional Arts Apprenticeship Grant from Mass Cultural Council, the 2019 MIT Solve Indigenous Communities Fellowship and the AAF Seebacher Prize for Fine Arts in 2018.

 Erin Genia CV: